Assessing generative modeling approaches for free energy estimates in condensed matter: Model architectures

 The position of each particle $i$ is updated as

 where $g$ is a bijector parametrized by the embedding $\bh^\ba_i$.
 The particle embeddings are computed using a graph neural network (GNN) composed of $L$ layers, with updates at layer $l$ given by

 where $\mathcal{N}_i$ denotes the set of neighbors of particle $i$, and $\phi_e$ and $\phi_h$ are learnable functions.
 The notation $[]_{\rm PBC}$ indicates that sums and differences of vectors are to be taken with respect to the periodic boundary conditions.
-The bijector $g$ is implemented as rational quadratic splines.~\cite{durkan2019neural} For the maximum training budget of $10^8$ energy evaluations, training took about three days on four NVIDIA A5000 GPUs for the larger systems.
-Further details on the architecture as well hyperparameter choices can be found in Ref.~\onlinecite{schebek2024efficient}.
-Reported free energy estimates and sampling efficiencies were evaluated over the augmented space.
+The bijector $g$ is implemented as rational quadratic splines.~\cite{durkan2019neural} The generated augmented distribution can be obtained via the change-of-variable theorem as